nick-mastroni-1718/Project3_Anemia_Analysis/README.md

-Downloaded data from kaggleapi containg data about patients with and without anemia Cleaned up the data a bit in python so
-Downloaded clean dataset into PowerBI where I made visualizations Created heatmap in python and inserted that into powerbi
+Data for this project comes from kaggle api.
+The data contains information about patients with and without anemia.
+The "pixel" columns refer to the percentage of green, blue, and red pixels in the respective patients eye, as determined by a medical eye scan.